yarcowang/taichi-access/README.md

 Taichi Access
 =============
-Taichi Access is a simple access control system following \*nix like system style.
+Taichi Access is a simple access control module for node.js following \*nix like system style.

 Simple Tutorial
 ---------------